 Birth control pills are available OTC in countries all around the world!

-In more than 100 countries, birth control pills are available OTC meaning you can get a pill pack right off the shelf.
 And with FDA approval of the first OTC birth control pill, Opill, the United States is FINALLY joining that list!
-Opill is expected to be available on shelves across the country in early 2024.
+As of March 2024, Opill is available online and on store shelves across the country.

 Our vision